-With the most wonderful time of the year fast approaching, you have been tasked with the not-so-wonderful mission of planning the annual office Christmas party.
-Indeed, regardless of your company’s size, organising an event that meets everyone’s expectations can be a tricky task.
+With the most wonderful time of the year fast approaching, you’ve been tasked with the not-so-wonderful mission of planning the annual office Christmas party.
+Indeed, no matter how big or small your company is, organising an event that meets everyone’s expectations can be a tricky task.

 Before you can dive into the logistics and begin planning, you first need to decide what the actual party theme is going to be.
 And if a black-tie ball or a fancy dinner party doesn’t sound as appealing for the umpteenth consecutive year, maybe it’s time to switch it up a bit!

-If you’re short of ideas, we’ve got you covered.
+If you’re short on ideas, we’ve got you covered.
 Here are some crowd-pleasing alternative Christmas party ideas that will make your office bash a success!

 1. Visit the local Christmas market

 Nothing can get you in the holiday spirit quite like a Christmas market.
 And with little to no organisation required, this is the perfect holiday activity for your team.
-All you have to do is set a time and date!
+All you’ve got to do is set a time and date!

 Visiting the local Christmas market will give everyone a nice opportunity to do some Christmas shopping from local vendors, enjoy their favourite holiday treats, share a glass of mulled wine (or other beverage of choice) and spend some quality time together as a team.

 Plus, everyone can have a good laugh watching their colleagues attempt to skate at the ice rink (if there is one) or try their luck at some funfair games.